 Individuals who are privately collecting child support are deemed to have received the full child support entitlement for the purposes of the maintenance income test (MIT) (3.1.7) if it is reasonable for the individual to take action to collect their full entitlement.
 The deemed amount still applies even if the amount collected by the payee is more or less than the entitlement.

 Example: Since 2009 Tracey has a private collect child support entitlement of $10,000 per financial year.
 In 2012-13 Tracey collected $10,500 in child support payments.
-As Tracey is a private collect individual she is deemed to have received $10,000 which is applied to the MIT.
-If the $500 is related to arrears from before 1 July 2012, this amount would be included as part of the MIT.
+As Tracey is collecting their child support privately, they are deemed to have received $10,000, which is applied to the MIT.
+If the $500 is related to arrears from a period before 1 July 2012, this amount would be included as part of the MIT.

 Prior to 1 July 2012, an individual who chose to collect their child support privately was assumed to be collecting 100% of their child support assessment or registered agreement.
 The amount of the assessment or agreement was taken to be the received amount and used when applying the MIT, unless the individual advised the Secretary otherwise.
-Where the amount received was less than the assessed amount, failure of the MAT could have resulted.
+Where the amount received was less than the assessed amount, the individual was considered to have failed the MAT.

 Act reference: FAAct Schedule 1 clause 20D Working out amounts of child maintenance for administrative assessments privately collected